 The next piece of housewarming etiquette we wanted to cover was the invitation and the guest list.
 We recommend always giving your invites a 2-3 week heads up so they can plan in advance.

-Also, from a marketing standpoint, if you want more people to attend your party… why not send out another invite a few days before the party?
+Also, from a marketing standpoint, if you want more people to attend your party, it doesn’t hurt to send out a reminder a few days before the party?
 After all, people tend to be procrastinators.

 In regards to who you should include on your guest list, we recommend sticking to your street.
-Sometimes you can live in a neighborhood that 100+ neighbors, which is obviously way too many guests.
-Keep your guest list under 25 –– you can always throw housewarming party round two.
+Sometimes you can live in a neighborhood with 100+ neighbors, which is obviously way too many guests.
+Keep your guest list under 25— you can always throw housewarming party round two.

-Simply put, your neighbors will like you for you (assuming you are, you know, likable).
-Throwing a housewarming party in and of itself is a sign of respect to your neighbors.
+Simply put, your neighbors will like you for you (assuming you are a good, courteous neighbor).
+Throwing a housewarming party can be a sign of respect to your neighbors.
 It shows them that you are taking time out of your life to get to know them.
 Relax and remember to have fun.